 - App awards and achievements (“Featured by Apple in 10+ countries”).

-On average, we’ve seen a maximum increase in conversion of 59,6% after description a/b testing across different app categories.
+On average, we’ve seen a maximum increase in conversion rate of 59,6% after description a/b testing across different app categories.

-2. Know exactly when users click “Install”
+2. Know exactly when app store visitors click “Install”

 Installs after Scrolling